-The Triumph Tiger 850 Sport made its global unveil today and will be replacing the base variant of the Tiger 900.
+The Triumph Tiger 850 Sport made it’s global unveil recently and replaces the base variant of the Tiger 900.
 The motorcycle has now been launched in India starting at Rs 11.95 lakh (ex-showroom).

 The Triumph Tiger 850 Sport has been unveiled to make the ‘Tiger’ range more accessible to motorcycle enthusiasts.
 Triumph say that this motorcycle has been designed to deliver an even more manageable, accessible and intuitive road-focused adventure riding capability.
 The design is identical to that of the new Tiger 900 and can be distinguished with the new colour schemes (Graphite and Diablo Red or Graphite and Caspian Blue) and dedicated 850 Sport graphics running along the large fuel-tank.
 The motorcycle is now listed on the manufacturer’s official website so we can expect them to reveal more launch details soon.
 Let us take a look at what else has gone into the building of this new motorcycle.

 The engine is the main change in this motorcycle and has been made with the intention of offering riders a more accessible and manageable delivery of usable power and torque.
 Triumph say that this will make the bike easier to ride whether it is for commuting, touring or even slight off-roading.
 The engine is an 888-cc, liquid-cooled, in-line three-cylinder motor putting out 85 hp at 8,500 rpm and a peak torque of 82 Nm at 6,500 rpm.